 In Lake Superior graded-mesh surveys, the status quo model never provided the best fit and was not the most conservative option.
 A model with all two and three way interactions would be more conservative than the status quo model across all assessment areas, and provide the best fit in MI6.
-If a different model was selected for each assessment area, the model with an AR(1) error structure in the year by grid effect provided the best fit and was most conservative in MI5 and a model with all two and three way interactions provided the best fit, but this would not be a conservative option.
+If a different model was selected for each assessment area, the model with an AR(1) error structure in the year by grid effect provided the best fit and was most conservative in MI5 and a model with all two and three way interactions provided the best fit and was most conservative in MI6.
+In MI7, a model with no random effects provided the best fit, but this would not be a conservative option.
 The model with all two and three way interactions would be the most conservative option for MI7 and would not substantially reduce model fit from the status quo.